 As discussed in the Overview of Local Government Functions, the roles and responsibilities of each part of a municipal government in Maine are outlined by a governing document.
 This document is the municipality's charter, like a constitution for that municipality.
-If a municipality does not have a charter, then the document that describes the roles and responsibilities of its municipal government is Title 30-A, the Maine state law that describes the default form of government for municipalities.
+If a municipality does not have a charter, then the document that describes the roles and responsibilities of its municipal government is Title 30-A,1 the Maine state law that describes the default form of government for municipalities.

 The bar graph to the right shows how many municipalities in Maine have charters and how many do not, broken down by cities, towns, and plantations.
 All 23 cities in Maine have city charters.
 Roughly 71 out of 430 towns, fewer than twenty percent of the towns in Maine, have town charters.
+Adopting a municipal charter takes time and energy on the part of a community and many smaller towns are willing to use state law as their governing document instead.